 The U.S. naming of Iran as a "state sponsor of terrorism"-commonly referred to as Iran's inclusion on the U.S. "terrorism list"-triggers several sanctions.
-The designation is made under the authority of Section 6(j) of the Export Administration Act of 1979 (P.L.
+The designation was made under the authority of Section 6(j) of the Export Administration Act of 1979 (P.L.
 96-72, as amended), sanctioning countries determined to have provided repeated support for acts of international terrorism.
 The sanctions triggered by the designation are as follows:

 - Restrictions on sales of U.S. dual use items.
 The Export Administration Act, as superseded by the Export Control Reform Act of 2018 (in P.L.
 115-232), requires a presumption of denial of any license applications to sell dual use items to Iran.
-The restrictions are enforced through Export Administration Regulations (EARs) administered by the Bureau of Industry and Security (BIS) of the Commerce Department. - Ban on direct U.S. financial assistance and arms sales to Iran.
+Enforcement is through Export Administration Regulations (EARs) administered by the Bureau of Industry and Security (BIS) of the Commerce Department. - Ban on direct U.S. financial assistance and arms sales to Iran.
 Section 620A of the Foreign Assistance Act, FAA (P.L.
 87-95) and Section 40 of the Arms Export Control Act (P.L.
-95-92, as amended), respectively, bar any U.S. foreign assistance (U.S. government loans, credits, credit guarantees, and Ex-Im Bank loan guarantees) to terrorism list countries.
+95-92, as amended) bar U.S. foreign assistance (U.S. government loans, credits, credit guarantees, and Ex-Im Bank loan guarantees) to terrorism list countries.
 Successive foreign aid appropriations laws since the late 1980s have banned direct assistance to Iran, and with no waiver provisions.
-The FY2012 foreign operations appropriation (Section 7041(c)(2) of P.L.
-112-74) banned the Ex-Im Bank from using funds appropriated in that act to finance any entity sanctioned under the Iran Sanctions Act. - Requirement to oppose multilateral lending.
+Under the FY2012 foreign operations appropriation (Section 7041(c)(2) of P.L.
+112-74), the Ex-Im Bank cannot finance any entity sanctioned under the Iran Sanctions Act. - Requirement to oppose multilateral lending.
 U.S. officials are required to use the country's "voice and vote" to oppose multilateral lending to any terrorism list country by Section 1621 of the International Financial Institutions Act (P.L.
 95-118, as amended [added by Section 327 of the Anti-Terrorism and Effective Death Penalty Act of 1996 (P.L.
 104-132)]).
-The law provides waiver authority, for example to support an international loan to Iran in humanitarian circumstances. - Withholding of U.S. foreign assistance to countries that assist or sell arms to terrorism list countries.
-Under Sections 620G and 620H of the Foreign
+The law provides waiver authority, for example to support an international loan in humanitarian circumstances. - Withholding of U.S. foreign assistance to countries that assist or sell arms to terrorism list countries.
+Under Sections 620G and 620H of the Foreign Assistance Act (FAA), as added by Sections 325 and 326 of the Anti-Terrorism and Effective Death Penalty Act of 1996 (P.L.
+104-132), the President is required to withhold foreign aid from any country that aids or sells arms to a terrorism list country.
+Waiver authority is provided.
+Section 321 of P.L.
+104-132 makes it a crime for a U.S. person to conduct transactions with terrorism list governments. - Withholding of U.S. Aid to Organizations That Assist Iran.
+Section 307 of the FAA (added in 1985) names Iran as unable to benefit from U.S. contributions to international organizations, and require proportionate cuts if these institutions work in Iran.
+For example, if an international organization spends 3% of its budget for programs in Iran, then the United States is required to withhold 3% of its contribution to that international organization.
+No waiver option is provided.